amingilani/auth0-rail5/README.md

 end
 ```

-### Add the helper to ApplicationController

-Add this line to your `app/controllers/application_controller.rb` access your helpers in all your controllers
+For this helper to be available throughout your application, add this line to your `app/controllers/application_controller.rb`.
+All other controllers inherit form Application Controller.

 ```ruby
 include Auth0Helper
 ```

 ### Showing user info in the dashboard

+We don't really have any content to show in our sample application at this point so let's make our dashboard show the User's picture and name upon login!

 `app/controllers/dashboard_controller.rb`
 ```